Woodblock printing: Song dynasty

 From 932 to 955 the Twelve Classics and an assortment of other texts were printed.
-During the Song dynasty, the Directorate of education and other agencies used these block print disseminate their standardized versions of the Classics.
+During the Song dynasty, the Directorate of education and other agencies used these block prints to disseminate their standardized versions of the Classics.
 Other disseminated works include the Histories, philosophical works, encyclopaedias, collections, and books on medicine and the art of war.

 In 971 work began on the complete Tripiṭaka Buddhist Canon (Kaibao zangshu 開寶藏書) in Chengdu.
 It took 10 years to finish the 130,000 blocks needed to print the text.
 The finished product, the Sichuan edition of the Kaibao Canon, also known as the Kaibao Tripitaka, was printed in 983.

 Prior to the introduction of printing, the size of private collections in China had already seen an increase since the invention of paper.
 Fan Ping (215–84) had in his collection 7,000 rolls (juan), or a few hundred titles.
 Two centuries later, Zhang Mian owned 10,000 juan, Shen Yue (441–513) 20,000 juan, and Xiao Tong and his cousin Xiao Mai both had collections of 30,000 juan.
 Emperor Yuan of Liang (508–555) was said to have had a collection of 80,000 juan.
 The combined total of all known private book collectors prior to the Song dynasty number around 200, with the Tang alone accounting for 60 of them.